 Calling all monarchs!
-Give our beautiful native monarch butterflies a boost with Butterfly Weed, a type of Milkweed that monarchs use as a host plant for their young.
-In fact, monarch caterpillars will ONLY eat Milkweeds, so if you truly want to help the monarchs, this is the Spirit you need to plant.
+Give our beautiful native monarch butterflies a boost with Butterfly Weed.
+Monarch caterpillars will ONLY eat Milkweeds, so if you truly want to help the monarchs, this is the perennial you need to plant.
 Butterfly Weed grows wild from the Rocky Mountains to the East Coast in average to dry soil.
 In spring, female monarchs that have made the incredible journey to Mexico will head north, following Butterfly Weed and other Milkweeds as they emerge from dormancy.
 They will lay their eggs and die, their mission completed.

 Asclepias incarnata ‘Ice Ballet’

 Grow Ice Ballet Swamp Milkweed in full sun for best results and irrigate regularly.
 Do not let it dry out.
 Plants will be tall and lush in wet soil, a bit shorter and more compact in average conditions.
 One problem that may affect Ice Ballet is aphids feeding on the new growth.
 Simply knock them off with a jet of water from the hose.
 Do not use pesticides on or near this monarch butterfly host plant!
 Cut plants back in late fall or any time before new growth appears in the spring.
 This perennial is late to emerge, and it’s a good idea to mark its location before it goes dormant for the winter, so you remember where it is.